Wire EDM Manufacturing Process – How It Works and Applications

 EDM offers many unique advantages, making it the go-to machining process for producing a variety of different parts and components.
 First off, EDM’s high precision allows it to create very complex shapes.
 And its ability to work with hard materials means that it can bring those materials to close tolerances as needed.

-Since EDM can handle a high level of complexity, the process can be used to create very small, intricate pieces.
+Since wire EDM can handle a high level of complexity, the process can be used to create very small, intricate pieces.
 And with no direct contact occurring between the tool and the actual part being shaped, it’s easier to achieve a smooth surface finish that is accurate and burr-free.

 So, why use EDM?